undus5/undus/content/posts/qemu-install-windows11-guest.md

     -audiodev help
 ```

-Choose PipeWire as backend for example:
+Choose pulseaudio as backend for example:

 ```
 $ qemu-system-x86_64 \
-    -audiodev pipewire,id=snd0
+    -audiodev pa,id=snd0
 ```

 `id` can be arbitrary name.